mithril-security/blindai/README.md

 Please make sure to update tests as appropriate.

 ## Disclaimer
-BlindAI is still being developed and is provided as is, use at your own risk.
+BlindAI is still being developed and is provided as is, use it at your own risk.